Sidonpay/SidonPay-5bd1116c/mock-server/README.md

 - The server imports the repository's mock data generators so the HTTP responses match what the UI expects.
 - On Windows the server uses file:// imports to load local modules (handled in the implementation).
+  This file has been archived.
+The authoritative documentation for the project lives in the top-level `README.md` and `PROCESS.md` files.

+  If you need the original `mock-server` documentation restored, retrieve it from the Git history or open an issue requesting restoration.